 Hospitals in East Yorkshire have launched the healthcare careers of well over 100 apprentices in just over three years.

-From those working with older people and those making sure patients get the right nutrition, right through to those working in pharmacy and caring for the bereaved, Hull and East Yorkshire Hospitals NHS Trust has really thought beyond the traditional when it comes to developing new roles and new talent.
+From those working with older people and those making sure patients get the right nutrition, right through to those working in pharmacy and caring for the bereaved, Hull University Teaching Hospitals NHS Trust has really thought beyond the traditional when it comes to developing new roles and new talent.

 And the success of the Trust’s programme speaks for itself, with 93% of the 108 apprentices taken on by the Trust to date going on to gain employment or further study.

 So what better time to put those healthcare workers of the future in the spotlight than National Apprenticeship Week (6 to 10 March 2017)?
 This national celebration is designed to promote apprenticeships as a fast track to a great career, and raise awareness of the benefits amongst employers and the wider community.

 Beth Walker (20), a Student Healthcare Scientist from Cottingham, was one of the first clinical apprentices to be taken on by the Trust.
 She says:

 “I always knew I wanted to work in healthcare, but I wasn’t really sure where or doing what.
 I didn’t want to go to university, so being a doctor was out, but I was keen to do an apprenticeship, so when I saw the advert for an apprenticeship in clinical physiology, I jumped at the chance.

 “I finished my apprenticeship last summer, and I enjoyed it so much that I am now working towards a degree through a combination of workplace-based training and online study.
 After three years, I will qualify as a Clinical Physiologist; not something I would ever have thought about while I was still at college.

 “I love the variety that working in the Department of Neurophysiology brings; every day is different, I’m helping different patients every day, and I work within a really supportive team.”